How to Dispose of Batteries

 Rechargeable batteries must be recycled but you should try and recycle all batteries.
 Some batteries like NiCad ones have toxic metals such as cadmium and lead.
 Recycling makes sure the components of all batteries are handled properly and don’t end up in streams and landfills.
 Here are some options for recycling:

 - Your neighborhood The Home Depot Store has partnered with Call2Recycle, a non-profit battery recycling program.
 You can recycle rechargeable batteries free by placing them in Call2Recycle bins at the store.
+Any rechargeable battery, including lithium batteries or a cellphone battery that weighs up to 11 pounds and is under 300 watt hours, is accepted.

 - Call your local solid waste district to find out if your community has a collection program or upcoming event.